Uniform Distributions on p-Balls and the Singular Role of $p=1,2,\infty$ in p-Norm Geometry: Area vs. perimeter in 2D

 \subsection{If there is a p-length, why not a p-area?}

+While the notion of arc length on a curve depends on the ambient nor, hence allowing for a definition of $q$-length, the same does not hold for area.
+The reason lies in how these measures are approximated.

-Notice that the sides of a rectangle with vertices $(0,0)$, $(a,0)$, $(0,b)$, $(a,b)$ are $a$ and $b$ regardless of the $p$-norm being used, hence the area is independent of $p$, at least for straight (non-tilted) rectangles.
+Consider a rectangle with vertices $(0,0)$, $(a,0)$, $(0,b)$, $(a,b)$.
+Regardless of the $q$-norm being used to measure the sides, the lengths remain $a$ and $b$, and so the area is independent of $q$, at least for straight (non-tilted) rectangles.
 If we assume the following minimal assumptions for a notion of area, \begin{enumerate} \item the area of any figure is non-negative, \item the area of the union of disjoint pieces gives the sum of their areas, and \item translation invariance, \end{enumerate} then, it follows that the area of any (non-fractal or pathologic) 2D figure can be approximated with the sum of areas of many tiny disjoint rectangles that cover it.
 For non-pathologic figures, the total area of the rectangles that touch the figure border (overestimating the total area) converges to zero as the resolution increases, hence also the error of the approximation converges to zero.
-Since this limiting procedure yields the same result independently of the norm $p$ used to measure the sides of the rectangles, the notion of area for figures in $\bbR^2$ is independent of $p$ and coincides with the classic euclidean measure of area.
+Since this limiting procedure yields the same result independently of the norm $q$ used to measure the sides of the rectangles, the notion of area for figures in $\bbR^2$ is independent of $q$ and coincides with the classic euclidean measure of area.

 For length, however, when segmenting a curve into infinitesimal diagonal segments, the length of each diagonal depends on the spatial norm.
-While it could be argued that if the curve was segmented into horizontal and vertical segments, the length would be the same for all $p$-norms, this is known to be an invalid approximation for the length of a curve.
+If the curve was segmented into horizontal and vertical segments, the length would be the same for all $q$-norms, but this is known to be an invalid approximation for the length of a curve.

-For surfaces in 3D, the approximation consists of infinitesimal inclined planes, and the area of each plane depends on the $p$-norm used to measure its diagonal sides.
-The same dependency holds for lengths in 3D, while the volume in 3D is the same for all $p$-norms as it is approximated with straight cubes.
-More generally, for $\bbR^n$ endowed with the $p$-norm, the $n$-dimensional measure does not depend on $p$ but all $k$-dimensional measures with $1\leq k<n$ do.
+For surfaces in 3D, the approximation consists of infinitesimal inclined planes, and the area of each plane depends on the $q$-norm used to measure its diagonal sides.
+The same dependency holds for lengths in 3D, while the volume in 3D is the same for all $q$-norms as it is approximated with straight cubes.
+More generally, for $\bbR^n$ endowed with the $q$-norm, the $n$-dimensional measure does not depend on $q$ but all $k$-dimensional measures with $1\leq k<n$ do.